potential-nl-blsp/eudi-poc-nl/README.md

 ## How to build Python issuer and Verifier UI containers

 ### Python issuer
-The Python issuer is not yet available as a Docker container, so we build one ourselves.
+The Python issuer is not yet published as a Docker container, so we build one ourselves.

-##### Work-arounds for open issues
-Additionally, the issuer cannot yet be configured to use a self-deployed verifier backend, so we need to apply some patches.
-These patches can be omitted once [issue #42](https://github.com/eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py/issues/42), [issue #44](https://github.com/eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py/issues/44), and [issue #48](https://github.com/eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py/issues/48) have been resolved.

 1. Clone the original [repository](https://github.com/eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py).
-2. Apply the patches:
-    ```
-    cd <cloned-repo>
-    patch -p1 < <py-issuer>/patch/route_oidc.py.patch
-    patch -p1 < <py-issuer>/patch/route_oid4vp.py.patch
-    patch -p1 < <py-issuer>/patch/requirements.txt.patch
-    ```
 2. Build the container:
     ```
-    cp <py-issuer>/Dockerfile .
+    git checkout 0.6.0
+    patch -p1 < <py-issuer>/patch/Dockerfile
     docker build -t py-issuer .
     ```